-New TV drama genres and subgenres are proliferating, yet the crime thriller retains its predominance in international markets.
+New TV drama genres and subgenres are proliferating, yet the crime thriller still dominates the international markets.
 Perhaps it is the lure of the plot: the dark mystery, the suspense of lurking danger.
-These effects are hard to pull off, though, and most attempts result in a pastiche of hackneyed scenes and storylines.
+These effects are harder to pull off than they might seem, though, and most attempts result in a pastiche of hackneyed scenes and tired storylines.

 Collateral (BBC/Netflix) is the work of one of Britain’s most distinguished dramatic writers, David Hare (the films The Hours, The Reader and Plenty are among his credits) and director S.J.
 Clarkson, whose track record includes Life on Mars and Orange Is the New Black.
 Hard Sun (BBC/Hulu) is directed by Brian Kirk, who made a key contribution to the first season of Game of Thrones, and written by Neil Cross, creator of Luther.

 Credentials like these give rise to high expectations, though the mixed response to the two series so far may indicate the unfamiliar challenges they present to viewers primed for a more generic approach.

 From the start, Collateral pitches us into a world of strange angles and exaggerated sounds.
 The opening shot is taken from the inside of a pizza oven, with the camera looking out at the server opening the door.
 After an altercation about who’s to do the delivery job, we follow the box as it is whisked away on the back of a motorbike, taken up a staircase whose wrought-iron railings cast twisted shadows on the wall, and passed through the door of an apartment to a woman holding a screaming baby.
 She asks if it has “special topping,” hands him a few coins, and slams the door.